leg100/etok/README.md

 Commands can be specified as privileged.
 Only users possessing the RBAC permission to update the workspace (see above) can run privileged commands.
 Specify them via the `--privileged-commands` flag when creating a new workspace with `workspace new`.

+## Queueable Commands

+Commands with the ability to alter state are deemed 'queueable'.
+Only one queueable command at a time can run on a workspace.
+The currently running queueable command is designated as 'active', and commands waiting to become active wait in a workspace FIFO queue.
+The following commands are queueable:

+* apply
+* destroy
+* force-unlock
+* import
+* init
+* refresh
+* sh
+* state mv
+* state push
+* state replace-provider
+* state rm
+* taint
+* untaint

 ## RBAC

 The `install` command also installs ClusterRoles (and ClusterRoleBindings) for your convenience: